gamanoju/JacksonParser/README.md

 Example of a Jackson parser
 ===

-Created as an example for StackOverflow answer.
+Created as an example for a StackOverflow answer.